antongolub/misc/packages/topoconfig/README.md

   }
 }
 ```
-* `cmd` is a provider that performs some specific action.
+* `cmd` is a provider that performs a specific action.
 * `directive` is a template to define value transformation pipeline
 ```
 // fetch http://foo.example.com > get body > json > get .prop